StephanPagel/test-task-blick-solutions/README.md

 This repository contains a custom Product Detail Page (PDP) implementation for a Shopify development store as part of a technical assessment for **BlickSolutions**.

+This project is based on Shopify's Dawn theme.
+All custom code for the PDP is written by Stephan Pagel.

 ## ✅ Goal

 Build a custom, fully functional, and responsive PDP that matches the provided desktop and mobile design mockups exactly in terms of: